-Students can choose from two degree pathways for a MS degree in Chemical and Biochemical Engineering (CENG):
+Students can choose from three degree pathways for a MS degree in Chemical and Biochemical Engineering (CENG):

 - thesis pathway